-On May 11, 2020, we entered into an agreement to sell \$35 million of preferred stock with a 5.25% cumulative dividend and convertible into common stock at a conversion price of \$20.1676 per share.
+On May 22, 2020, we sold \$35 million of preferred stock with a 5.25% cumulative dividend and convertible into common stock at a conversion price of \$20.1676 per share.
 Until converted, the preferred stock may impede stock price increases above the conversion price.